HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       # output_dir = ...  # default = None
       # Which variables to include in exports.
       # variables = ...  # uses factory default
       # Timestep selector for field/raster exports: 'first', 'last', 'all', a timestep index, or a list of indices.
 Time-series CSV always covers all steps.
+A vtu, a geotiff and a shapefile hold ONE timestep per file, so a selector naming several collapses to the last for them and the run says so; only the NetCDF export carries the whole selection.
       times = "last"
       # GeoTIFF pixel size in CRS units for toggle exports.
 Auto-derived from the grid when omitted.
       # resolution = ...  # default = None